 – Transposes lowest note of chords

 – Low, mid, and high settings

 – Great sound

-The HOG2 is the best bass octave pedal for those who want the jack of all trade.
+The HOG2 is the best bass octave pedal for those who want the jack of all trades.
 This is a stomp box with all sorts of pedals built in.
-It is basically a octave generator, a whammy, harmonizer, a POG, a synthesizer, a freeze pedal, and s Superego all built in one unit.
+It is basically an octave generator, a whammy, a harmonizer, a POG, a synthesizer, a freeze pedal, and s Superego all built into one unit.
 While it is pretty expensive, it is actually not too bad considering the amount of pedals you are getting with this combo package.

-With the HOG2, you can create new unique tones on the fly from going to extreme sub bass, going up a fifth to a third and even handle multi-octave chords.
-It really is everything you every need in a bass octave pedal.
+With the HOG2, you can create new unique tones on the fly from going to extreme sub-bass, going up a fifth to a third, and even handling multi-octave chords.
+It really is everything you ever need in a bass octave pedal.
 The only thing is if you are just using it as an octave pedal, if may not be so economical.

 – Multi-pedals in one unit